✨ Professional Resume Review | Get Yours Today | Certified Experts

 If you have an artistic calling or are creative, the Creative Arts and Design industry may offer a range of exciting careers that will suit you.

-We thought we would look at the Graphic Designer’s role in the Arts and Design industry.
+We’re looking at the Graphic Designer’s role in the Arts and Design industry.

 It is a commonly desired profession.